Fernando Amorsolo: Women and landscapes

-Amorsolo is best known for his illuminated landscapes, which often portrayed traditional Filipino customs, culture, fiestas and occupations.
+Amorsolo, acclaimed as “Painter of Philippine Sunlight,” is best known for his illuminated landscapes, which often portrayed traditional Filipino customs, culture, fiestas and occupations.
 His pastoral works presented "an imagined sense of nationhood in counterpoint to American colonial rule" and were important to the formation of Filipino national identity.

-He was educated in the classical tradition and aimed "to achieve his Philippine version of the Greek ideal for the human form."
+He was educated in the Classical tradition and aimed "to achieve his Philippine version of the Greek ideal for the human form."
 In his paintings of Filipina women, Amorsolo rejected Western ideals of beauty in favor of Filipino ideals and was fond of basing the faces of his subjects on members of his family.

 Amorsolo used natural light in his paintings and developed the backlighting technique, Chiaroscuro, which became his artistic trademark and his greatest contribution to Philippine painting.
 In a typical Amorsolo painting, figures are outlined against a characteristic glow, and intense light on one part of the canvas highlights nearby details.
 Philippine sunlight was a constant feature of Amorsolo's work; he is believed to have painted a rainy-day scene only once.

+In 2018, the National Museum of the Philippines officially identified Amorsolo's last known painting of an unfinished creative work of the late Florencia "Nena" Singson Gonzalez-Belo (September 29, 1927-May 11, 2016), wife of Enrique Belo and mother of Vicki Belo.
+It was donated by Amorsolo's widow, Maria del Carmen Amorsolo as confirmed in 2016 by Judy Araneta Roxas.
+Vicki Bello further affirmed that her mother's 5 sisters had Amorsolo paintings.
+The painting stood at the National Museum of the Philippines' Gallery VI since 2015.